RPJ. Where to begin?

 What Is It?

 RPJ is a free (gratis) and free (libre) roleplaying game engine.
 The Core rulebook and most first-party modules are or will be Creative Commons-licensed.
-The resolution mechanic is a 4d6 roll, which produces a pleasant bell curve.
+The resolution mechanic is a 2d6 roll plus a skill level against a target number.

 As a roleplaying game engine, RPJ comes in two parts: the Core rulebook, which lays out the rules in setting-agnostic fashion, and modules, which fill in the details of a particular setting.
 Together, the Core rulebook and a module rulebook make a game.